camplowell/MayaRig/README.md

 ### Torso
 Creates a torso.
 Preserves the orientation of all torso markers (generally oriented to world)
+### Simple
+Only contains Center of Gravity and pelvis controls.
+### FK
+A four joint, three control FK torso rig with an inverted pelvis bone.
+The center control rotates automatically with the pelvis and shoulders, but can be tweaked if desired.

 ## Layers of the Rig